 Price: (Click here to check price on Amazon.)

 Pros: Great value.
 Fairly lightweight.
-Small and easy to manoeuvre.
-Three colours available.
+Small and easy to maneuver.
+Three colors available.

 Cons: Not suitable for people over 6′.
+(See our tall walkers here.)
 Uncomfortable seat.

 Best For: You want a budget-friendly upright walker complete with seat and storage.